-PRS (Progressive Range Selection)
+Progressive Range Selection - PRS

 Progressive Range Selection gives you the ability to lockout gears from the automatic shifting range.
-This may provide you with an improved driving experience (for example, in slippery conditions or when experiencing a steep grade).
+This could provide you with an improved driving experience, for example, in slippery conditions or when experiencing a steep slope.

 With the gearshift lever in drive (D), press the - button to active PRS.
-The available and selected gears are indicated on the instrument cluster.
+The instrument cluster indicates the available and selected gears.

 All available gears display with the current gear indicated.
-Press the - button again to lock out gears beginning with the highest gear.
-Example: press the - button twice to lock out 6th and 5th gears.
-Only the available gears display and the transmission automatically shifts between the available gears.
+Press the - button again to lock out gears beginning with the highest gear for example, press the - button twice to lock out 6th and 5th gears.
+Only the available gears display, and the transmission shifts between the available gears.
 Press the + button to unlock gears to allow the transmission to shift to higher gears.
-The transmission shifts automatically within the gear range you select.
+The transmission shifts within the gear range you select.